 Edit

-Move a finished project to the Archived tab.
-Anything inside it is preserved and can be restored.
+Move a finished project to the Archived tab, or bring it back.
+Anything inside it is preserved either way.

 Delete